GuilleGorines/markdown_servicios/Assembly_service.md

 mv trimming/trimmed trimming/trimmed_DEL
 ```

 With all of this, the service is ready to be delivered.
-However, the most important part is still pending.
+However, the result revision is still pending.

+## In short
+Here, we gather all the above steps without an explanation, so the service can be launched in a blast.
+However, take into account that you should always check the lablogs.

+ASSEMBLY_TEMPLATE="/data/bi/pipelines/TEMPLATES/NEW_ASSEMBLY_TEMPLATE"
+mkdir $SERVICE_FOLDER_NAME && cd $_

+mkdir ANALYSIS DOC RAW REFERENCES RESULTS TMP
+cd RAW
+*fill raw directory*

+cp $ASSEMBLY_TEMPLATE/DOC/hpc_slurm_assembly.config DOC
+cd ANALYSIS
+cp $TEMPLATE/ANALYSIS/lablog .
+bash lablog
+ls
+ls *ANALYSIS01_ASSEMBLY
+bash _01_copy_folder.sh

+cd /data/bi/scratch_tmp/bi/$SERVICE_FOLDER_NAME
+cd ANALYSIS/*ANALYSIS01*
+cp $ASSEMBLY_TEMPLATE/ANALYSIS/ANALYSIS01_ASSEMBLY/lablog .
+bash lablog [ + / - ]
+module load Nextflow singularity
+bash _01_nf_assembly.sh

-### Revising the results
+## Revising the results

 Once all processes have ended (remember to always check this with `qstat`), its time to go over the results.